Jony635/Automated-Builds-with-Appveyor/docs/README.md

 Here I will show you how you can automate this process using [Appveyor](https://www.appveyor.com/), and some useful tools it has.

 ---
 Here you can see an index to navigate faster to the step you want.
-To come back here, clic on Automated-Builds-with-Appveyor at the top of the page.
+To come back here, click on Automated-Builds-with-Appveyor at the top of the page.

 ### 1. [Sign Up for Appveyor](https://jony635.github.io/Automated-Builds-with-Appveyor/sign_up)
 ### 2. [Manual Builds with Appveyor](https://jony635.github.io/Automated-Builds-with-Appveyor/manual_builds)